jersmi7/Audulus-Lua/README.md

 ```
 function process(frames)
   for i = 1, frames do
-      -- this assumes you made a function called processAudio()
+      -- assuming you made a function called processAudio()
     output[i] = processAudio()
   end
 end